kimsniper/pca9685/examples/esp32_implementation/README.md

 ## Overview

-This example demonstrates usage of PCA9685 for servo/LED PWM control.
+This example demonstrates usage of PCA9685 for servo PWM control.

 ### Hardware Required